Companies that use Corrigo

 All CMMS Corrigo

-Corrigo We detected 171 customers using Corrigo, 9 companies that churned or ended their trial, and 1 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (10%) and the most common company size is 10,001+ employees (63%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Corrigo We detected 220 companies using Corrigo, 9 companies that churned, and 7 customers with upcoming renewal in the next 3 months.
+The most common industry is Financial Services (11%) and the most common company size is 10,001+ employees (65%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login